 A maximum of 2 credits in physical education activity courses may be applied to the degree.

 Policies and procedures that apply specifically to the Bachelor of Science in Cybersecurity follow.
-All policies can be found in their entirety within the student policy section of the Excelsior University website.

 Programming Language Cap

 Excelsior University has placed a 9-credit cap on introductory programming language courses in the cybersecurity component, which includes the following languages: